confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 -----------------

 ksqlDB supports primary-key (1:1) as well as foreign-key (1:N) joins between tables.
-Many-to-many (N:M) joins are currently not supported though.
+Many-to-many (N:M) joins are not supported currently.
 For a foreign-key join, you can use any left table column in the join condition to join it with the primary-key of the right table.